-Waiting to become a mother also has its share of financial benefits.
-A U.S. study found that a woman’s earning increase 9 to 10% every year she delays having a child.
-When you are a parent, especially single parent and are late for work, it can cost you your job.
+Waiting to become a mother also has its share of financial benefits (4).
+A US study found that a woman’s earnings increase 9 to 10% every year she delays having a child.
+When you are a parent, especially a single parent and are late for work, it can cost you your job.
 Very few bosses are considerate to single mothers.
 So you will be a lot more relaxed at this stage of life, both mentally and financially.

 3. You Are Likely To Be More Experienced:

 One of the biggest advantages of late pregnancy is that you have seen the most of the world and know how things work.
-You are more comfortable, secure in your career, and are likely to make wiser parenting decisions.
+You are more comfortable, secure in your career, and are likely to make wiser parenting decisions (4).

 1. Health Risk:

 In the year 2012, a study revealed that the health of women aged 50 or older who conceived using donated eggs was as good as for the younger recipients, provided they were well cared for during and after pregnancy.
 But some medical risks do exist.
 Late pregnancy increases the possibility of diabetes, hypertension, and preeclampsia, a complication characterized by high blood pressure and even organ damage in some cases.
-Besides theses, growth restriction, stillbirth, preterm delivery and multiple births are potential complications.
+Besides these, growth restriction, stillbirth, preterm delivery and multiple births are potential complications (4).

 2. Physically Harder:

-Pregnancy is physically hard on older women, and the weight of carrying a child can be stressful for women over than it would be for young women.
+Pregnancy is physically hard on older women, and the weight of carrying a child can be stressful for women than it would be for young women (4).

 3. Risk To Newborns:

 Not just the mom-to-be, even the newborns face certain risks, for example, Down syndrome and genetic abnormalities.
-You can minimize the possibility of these risks by using eggs of young donors.
+You can minimize the possibility of these risks by using eggs of young donors (4).